 Experts don’t even know if this fourth-century fragment could have intended to include the words, “Jesus said to them, my wife — is the congregation,” or “Jesus said to them, my wife — will be those with me in heaven.”

-That would harmonize with similar statements in the Holy Bible at Revelation 19:7-8: “Let us be glad and rejoice and give him glory, for the marriage of the Lamb has come, and his wife has made herself ready.
+That would harmonize with similar statements in the Bible at Revelation 19:7-8: “Let us be glad and rejoice and give him glory, for the marriage of the Lamb has come, and his wife has made herself ready.
 And to her it was granted to be arrayed in fine linen, clean and bright, for the fine linen is the righteous acts of the saints.” — New King James Version.

-As Paul wrote to the Christians in 2Corinthians 11:2, “I am jealous for you with a godly jealousy.
+As Paul wrote to loyal first century Christians in 2Corinthians 11:2, “I am jealous for you with a godly jealousy.
 I promised you to one husband, to Christ, so that I might present you as a pure virgin to him.” — New International Version.
 The relationship between Christ and Christians going to heaven is so close that their oneness was likened to a husband and wife in Scriptures like John 3:28-30, Ephesians 5:22-32 and Galatians 3:28.